-We are looking for enthusiastic Ph.D. recent graduates who have passion for basic science and that want to make an impact in our society.
-The position is highly interdisciplinary, but we expect that applicants with backgrounds in Computer or Industrial Engineering as well as Behavioral Sciences be the best fit to this position.
+We are looking for enthusiastic Ph.D. recent graduates who have passion for basic science and that want to make an impact in our society while working on important applied problems.
+The position is highly interdisciplinary, but we expect that applicants with backgrounds in Computer or Industrial Engineering as well as in Behavioral and Cognitive Sciences be the best fit to this position.

-This is a full time research position with full benefits, for one year with the expectation of renewal for additional years conditional on performance and availability of funds.
+This is a full time research position with full benefits, for one year with a possibility of renewal for one more additional year conditional on performance and availability of funds.

-To apply: please send a letter of interest, curriculum vitae, relevant journal articles, and three letters of reference before May 15, 2018.
+Please send a letter of interest, curriculum vitae, relevant journal articles, and let referees send three letters of reference before March 1, 2019.
 Please send electronic documents (Word, Pdf) to: email@example.com.
-A decision will be made by June 15.
+Applications will be reviewed as they arrive.

 The DDMLab is part of the Department of Social and Decision Sciences at Carnegie Mellon University, a research paradise.
 CMU is located in Pittsburgh, Pennsylvania, one of America’s most livable cities.
 The city has a strong university presence with over a dozen colleges and campuses and a great cultural scene.

 Carnegie Mellon is an equal opportunity/affirmative action employer.
 For more information on our Equal Employment/Affirmative Action Policy and our Statement of Assurance, go to: http://www.cmu.edu/policies/documents/SoA.html